 "Well… I wanted to say something in the right moment… I didn't want you to find out like this," Alex admitted.
 "Sorry."

 "Oh, no, you have nothing to be sorry about," I said with a smile and came closer to them.
-"Actually, I'm happy for you two and I hope it will work out."
+"Actually, I'm happy for you two and I hope it'll work out."

 It was true.
 If a woman was to appear for real in my son's life, I would want nothing more than for her to be Imra.

-Maybe at least one thing worked out just right in this mess.
+Maybe at least one thing seemed right in this mess.

 Lex came back from work extremely late again.